justint/cs160-facedetection/README.md

 ### Must do:

 - Handle job creation:
-  - [ ] Implement file sanitation on server-side
+  - [x] Implement file sanitation on server-side
     - [x] Check file mimetype on server-side
   - [ ] Store job info into Postgres

-- [ ] Store and load user queues to file (for server restarts/etc)
+- [ ] Store and load user queues to/from database

 - Handle job initialization:
   - [x] Call script which continues pipeline: (see Node.js [child_process](https://nodejs.org/api/child_process.html) docs for details on this)